-*VOYAGES Hawaii Student Travel is the leader in adventure education and experiential learning for high school students.
+*VOYAGES Hawaii Student Travel is the leader in adventure education and experiential learning for teenagers.
 Fun, fascinating, educational and life-changing, learn about our world by exploring the most diverse natural outdoor classroom on Earth: Hawaii's Big Island.

 VOYAGES Hawaii Student Travel offers so much more than a typical Hawaii teen tour.
 Join us for this epic adventure in outdoor education and experiential learning.
-You know, learning by doing!
+Our programs promote learning through experience, learning by doing.
 Through travel, adventure and hands-on study of earth sciences, biodiversity, history, language and culture, we learn about the world, and our place in it.
-Oh, and did we mention FUN?!

 The Big Island is a treasure trove of natural wonders, with everything from tropical rainforest to arid desert, from high alpine and polar tundra to warm ocean waters, with beaches of white, black and even green sand.
 The list of Hawaii's endemic species is seemingly endless; plants, animals, birds, marine life, insects, and other life forms that exist only in Hawaii.